MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment.md

 - [iOS 13 or later](https://support.apple.com/en-au/guide/security/sec38eb8731b/web)

 > [!NOTE]
 > There are Azure Conditional Access implications when enrolling iPadOS devices with User Enrollment.
-See [Azure Active Directory support documentation](https://support.microsoft.com/en-us/topic/action-required-evaluate-and-update-conditional-access-policies-after-new-ipados-release-23795067-9048-62ad-a5bd-ad63995fc488) to determine any required actions for your policies.
+For more information about how this affects your policies and what actions to take, see [Evaluate and update Conditional Access policies after new iPadOS release](https://support.microsoft.com/topic/action-required-evaluate-and-update-conditional-access-policies-after-new-ipados-release-23795067-9048-62ad-a5bd-ad63995fc488).

 ## Create a User Enrollment profile in Intune